-- 8.1.1 Choice of Fund applied from 1st January 2012 and enabled existing and new Employees to have the option to nominate a superannuation fund of their choice in accordance with applicable legislation.
-For any Employee that does not provide a Choice of Fund form within the requisite period determined by the Employer, all contributions will be paid to Statewide Superannuation Pty Ltd ABN 62 008 099 223 (AFSL 243171) Trustee and RSE Licensee of Statewide Superannuation Trust ABN 54 145 196 298 (Statewide Super). - 8.1.2 'Statewide Super' means the superannuation scheme that merged with the Local Government Superannuation Scheme ('Local Super') which was established under the Local Government Act 1934 (SA), continued in existence under Part 2 of Schedule 1 of the Local Government Act 1999 (SA) (1999 Act) and then continued in existence under a trust deed dated 25 November 2008 (Trust Deed) pursuant to amendments to the 1999 Act that took effect on 1 January 2009, before merging with Statewide Super pursuant to the provisions of the Local Government Act 2012. - 8.1.3 The amount of the Employer superannuation contribution will be: - 8.1.3.1 For each Employee who is making a "Salarylink Contribution" to Statewide Super: - (a) 3% of the Employee's salary (or as amended); and; - (b) Any additional contributions which the Employer is required to pay in respect of the Employee pursuant to the Trust Deed as advised by the Trustee of Statewide Super from time to time to finance the Salarylink benefit for the Employee; and - (c) Any additional superannuation contributions which the Employer agrees to pay in respect of the Employee. - 8.1.4 "Salarylink Contributions" has the meaning given to that term under the Trust Deed. - 8.1.5 For each other Employee: - 8.1.5.1 Contributions which the Employer must pay to a superannuation fund in respect of the Employee in order to avoid becoming liable for a shortfall in respect of the Employee under the Superannuation Guarantee (Administration) Act 1992 (Cth); and - 8.1.5.2 Any additional superannuation contributions which the Employer agrees to pay in respect of the Employee. - 8.1.6 Salary sacrificing of superannuation contributions shall be available to Employees.
+- 8.1.1 Choice of fund applies which gives existing and new Employees the option to nominate a superannuation fund of their choice in accordance with applicable legislation. - 8.1.2 Unless the Employer is required to make superannuation contributions into another fund for the Employee in order to comply with applicable superannuation legislation, the Employer will make superannuation contributions into the Hostplus Superannuation Fund (Hostplus) being the nominated default fund, or its successor. - 8.1.3 The amount of the Employer superannuation contribution will be as follows: - 8.1.3.1 For each Employee who is making a "Salarylink Contribution" to Hostplus: - (a) 3% of the greater of Member's salary or ordinary time earnings; - (b) Any additional contributions which the Employer is required to pay in respect of the Employee pursuant to the Trust Deed as advised by Hostplus from time to time to finance the Salarylink Benefit for the Employee; and - (c) Any additional superannuation contributions which the Employer agrees to pay in respect of the Employee.

+8.1.4 For each other Employee:

+- 8.1.4.1 Contributions which the Employer must pay to a superannuation fund in respect of the Employee in order to avoid a charge under superannuation legislation; and - 8.1.4.2 Any additional superannuation contributions which the Employer agrees to pay in respect of the Employee. - 8.1.5 The Hostplus rules are set out in the Trust Deed in respect to Employees making a Salarylink Contribution to ensure Employees are provided with at least a minimum benefit that meets the requirements of the Superannuation Guarantee (Administration) Act 1992 (Cth). - 8.1.6 Salary sacrificing of superannuation contributions shall be available to Employees.
 An Employee may elect to vary the amount of salary sacrifice paid to an eligible superannuation fund on a prospective basis at any time during the life of this Agreement. - 8.1.7 The Employee's salary referred to in this Agreement shall be the pre-sacrificed salary.
-However, the parties agree that the net salary paid to an Employee will be reduced by any amount salary sacrificed to superannuation.
+However, the parties agree that the net salary paid to an Employee will be reduced by any amount salary sacrificed to superannuation. - 8.1.8 For the purpose of this clause: - 8.1.8.1 "Salarylink Benefit" has the meaning given to that term under the Trust Deed. - 8.1.8.2 "Salarylink Contribution" has the meaning given to that term under the Trust Deed. - 8.1.8.3 "Member's Salary" has the meaning given to that term under the Trust Deed.

+8.1.8.4 "Trust Deed" means the Hostplus Superannuation Fund Trust Deed, as amended or replaced time to time.